 • Installing a dedicated electrical circuit, $250.

 • Upgrading the electrical panel, $1,200.
-This might be required if you have an older home.
+This may be necessary if you have an older home.

 • Additions.